marlonmisra/vehicle-tracking/README.md

 * hog_pix_per_cell = 8
 * hog_cell_per_block = 2

-### Other features
-In addition to a HOG, I also made use of a "mini HLS feature" and a "color histogram".
-For the former, I utilized the HLS space because exploratory analysis suggested the cars stands out more clearly in this space.
-I combined that transformation with a reduce_and_flatten function which shrinks the image to 16x16.
-For the latter, the color histogram was a straightforward RGB histogram with 16 bins.
-I then concatenated all features (HOG, mini HLS feature, color histogram).

 ### Processing
 After consolidating my data, I shuffled it using the sklearn `shuffle()` function.
 Then I normalized the data using the sklearn `StandardScaler` function.
 Finally, I split the data into training/testing sets using the sklearn `train_test_split` function.

-### Model
-I utilized a straighforward Linear Support Vector Machine (SVM) model from sklearn.
-After training multiple times, I noticed that modifying the C parameter and making it smaller to 0.005 helped to increase testing accuracy (although training accuracy worsened).

-Training was done on 5,380 observations and testing on 1346 observations (20% of total).

 ### Window search and model tuning
 To do the window search, I made use of 4 different window sizes (48 x 48, 64 x 64, 96 x 96, 128 x 128).
 This was necessary because cars near the bottom of the image will appear much larger than the ones in the back.
 Because of this fact, I also restricted the search to the y values where it made sense to look.
 For example, I didn't use the largest 128*128 filter near the top of the image where cars, if they appear, would be much smaller.
 I also overall restricted the search area to exclude the top part of the image that is mostly consumed by the sky.
 For every window position, I got the image at at that area and ran the SVM model.
 For window for which a match was found, I added the window parameters to a list called true_windows.